nolansf/Genius-Hour/README.md

 - javascript interations
 - good custom graphics
 - functional search bar
-- uplaoding an image to change tah background
+- uplaoding an image to change the background
-- changing color when pressing abutton
+- changing color when pressing a button
 - music player
 - api functionality (weather)
 - text the moves againt the website
 - personal database
 - media queries for all devices

-a blog styled website that explains everything that i learned

-## sections

-> about us
-> contact
-> socails
-> bios

 ## insparations and functionality